mdavids/rfc/content/draft-davids-forsalereg-05.md

 Well-established services [@RFC3912; @RFC9083] exist to determine whether a domain name is registered.
 However, the fact that a domain name exists does not necessarily mean it is unavailable; it may still be for sale.

-Some registrars and other entities offer mediation services between domain name holders and interested parties; however, for domain names not for sale, such services may be unnecessary.
+Some registrars and other entities offer mediation services between domain name holders and interested parties.
+For domain names that are not for sale, such services may be of limited value, whereas they may be be beneficial for domain names that are clearly being offered for sale.

 This specification defines a simple and universal method to ascertain whether a domain name, although registered, is available for purchase.
 It enables a domain name holder to add a reserved underscored node name [@!RFC8552] in the zone, indicating that the domain name is for sale.

-The TXT RR type [@!RFC1035] that is created for that purpose **MAY** contain a pointer, such as a Uniform Resource Identifier (URI) [@RFC8820], allowing interested parties to obtain information or contact the domain name holder for further negotiations.
+The TXT RR type [@!RFC1035] created for this purpose **MUST** follow the formal definition of (#recformat).
+Its content **MAY** contain a pointer, such as a Uniform Resource Identifier (URI) [@RFC8820], or another string, allowing interested parties to obtain information or contact the domain name holder for further negotiations.

 With due caution, such information can also be incorporated into automated availability services.
-When a domain name is checked for availability, the service can indicate whether it is for sale and provide a pointer to the seller's information.
+When checking a domain name for availability, the service may indicate whether it is for sale and provide a pointer to the seller’s information.

 ## Terminology